 This premium credit card made its debut in August 2016.
 Since then, it’s been dubbed the best travel rewards credit card ever and for great reason.

-The Chase Sapphire Reserve comes with a 100k sign-up point bonus (ending 1/12/17, after which it’ll be 50k) after spending $4k in 3 months.
+The Chase Sapphire Reserve comes with a 50k sign-up point bonus after spending $4k in 3 months.
 The card has a $450 annual fee but comes with a $300 travel credit.
 Chase’s definition for what counts as travel is quite generous.
-So, in addition to flights, hotels, and car rentals, the $300 credit is good for things like highway tolls, commuter transportation, and parking expenses.
+So, in addition to flights, hotels, and car rentals, the $300 credit is good for things like highway tolls, commuter transportation, taxis, and parking expenses.

-Cardholders get free Priority Pass membership which has over 900 airport lounges across the globe offering amenities like free drinks. snacks/food, wifi, and more.
-There’s also a $100 credit to apply for Global Entry and no foreign transaction fees.
+Cardholders get free Priority Pass membership which has over 1k airport lounges across the globe offering amenities like free drinks. snacks/food, wifi, and more.
+The membership also allows travel companions to join cardholders in the lounges for free.
+There’s also a $100 Global Entry credit and no foreign transaction fees.

 The card earns 3x the points for every dollar spent on travel and dining.
-These points can be transferred to 11 airline and hotel partners or used with an added 50% bonus within Chase’s travel portal.
+These points can be transferred to 13 airline and hotel partners or used with an added 50% bonus within Chase’s travel portal for a 1.5 cent per point redemption value.

 Chase Sapphire Preferred

-The Sapphire Preferred offers a 50k point sign-up bonus after spending $4k in 3 months.
-The $95 annual fee is waived the first year.
-The card has no foreign transaction fees making it good to use while traveling.
+The Sapphire Preferred also offers a 50k point sign-up bonus after spending $4k in 3 months.
+However, the annual fee is considerably less at $95 and waived the first year.
+The card has no foreign transaction fees making it also good to use while traveling.

-In addition, the card earns 2x the points on travel and dining and has access to the same 11 travel partners mentioned above with the Sapphire Reserve.
+In addition, the Sapphire Preferred earns 2x the points on travel and dining and has access to the same 13 travel partners mentioned above with the Sapphire Reserve.
+Chase Ultimate Rewards points redeemed in the Chase travel portal return a 1.25 cent per point value.

 Step 2- Choose 1 of the Freedom Cards

 This No-Fee card comes in 2 varieties, Freedom and Freedom Unlimited.
-On their own, the Freedom cards offer typical cash back rewards and the option to book travel solely through Chase’s travel portal.
+On their own, the Freedom cards offer typical cash back rewards and/or the option to book travel solely through Chase’s travel portal at a 1 cent per point value.
 The cards come with a 15k sign-up bonus after spending $500 in 3 months.

 The Freedom card offers 5% or 5x the points for every dollar spent within specific bonus categories.
 These categories rotate each quarter and cap out at $6k for the year or $1,500 per quarter.
 All other purchases earn 1% or 1 point per dollar.